Cuis-Smalltalk/Cuis-Smalltalk-UI/VisualMetaPropGist.md

   classDict at: #borderWidth put: (propsDict at: #acceptsPositiveInteger).
 ````

-To get the complete selt of MetaProperties for a Morph, one
+To get the complete set of MetaProperties for a Morph, one
 gathers based on the class and its superclasses.
 ````Smalltalk
 MetaProperty class >> metaPropsForMorph: aMorph